Gabriella439/post-rfc/sotu.md

 "Type-driven development" supplements "test-driven development" and has different tradeoffs:

-* The biggest disadvantage of types is that test as many things as full-blown tests, especially because Haskell is not dependently typed
+* The biggest disadvantage of types is that they don't test as many things as full-blown tests, because Haskell is not (yet) dependently typed
 * The biggest advantage of types is that they can prove the complete absence of programming errors for all possible cases, whereas tests cannot examine every possibility